Griefed/docker-D-Zone/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/Griefed/docker-D-Zone?label=GitHub%20Stars&style=social)](https://github.com/Griefed/docker-D-Zone)
 [![GitHub forks](https://img.shields.io/github/forks/Griefed/docker-D-Zone?label=GitHub%20Forks&style=social)](https://github.com/Griefed/docker-D-Zone)

+D-Zone is a graphical simulation meant to abstractly represent the activity in your Discord server.

+This is not meant for any actual monitoring or diagnostics, only an experiment in the abstraction of chatroom data represented via autonomous characters in a scene.

+---

-Creates a Container which runs the heroku branch of [D-Zone-Org's](https://github.com/d-zone-org) [D-Zone](https://github.com/d-zone-org/d-zone), with [lsiobase/alpine](https://hub.docker.com/r/lsiobase/alpine) as the base image, as seen on https://pixelatomy.com/dzone/?s=default.
+Creates a Container which runs [D-Zone-Org's](https://github.com/d-zone-org) [D-Zone](https://github.com/d-zone-org/d-zone), with [lsiobase/alpine](https://hub.docker.com/r/lsiobase/alpine) as the base image, as seen on https://pixelatomy.com/dzone/?s=default.

 The lasiobase/alpine image is a custom base image built with [Alpine linux](https://alpinelinux.org/) and [S6 overlay](https://github.com/just-containers/s6-overlay).
 Using this image allows us to use the same user/group ids in the container as on the host, making file transfers much easier

----

-# Work In Progress!
-D-Zone is a graphical simulation meant to abstractly represent the activity in your Discord server.

-This is not meant for any actual monitoring or diagnostics, only an experiment in the abstraction of chatroom data represented via autonomous characters in a scene.

 ## Deployment